YangLinyi/Explainable-Financial-Text-Classification/Model/Readme.md

-Prediction models:
-Transformer-based methods with adversarial traning (FGM and PGD) for text classification.
+We provide the code of Transformer-based methods with adversarial traning (FGM and PGD) for text classification in this folder.

-The code will be released soon.